Fiodorwellfme/PiP-Disabler/README.md

 -~~Hide reticle when swaying across scope housing/weapon~~ Done
 -~~Find way to make vignette stick to scope.~~ Kind of, all the guns scale approximately the same so one vignette/shadow size fits all
 -~~Release 0.1~~
+-~~When rendering reticle at AfterForwardAlpha it gets upscaled so blurry, add toggle for aftereverything ?~~  Added toggle to have it at AfterForwardAlpha only when using NVG
 -Cleanup code from AI Jank, make sure that I know everything I'm doing, become god
 -Try to make lens transparent + render reticle on it instead of the center of screen + camera alignment method
--When rendering reticle at AfterForwardAlpha it gets upscaled so blurry, add toggle for aftereverything ?
 -Hide multiple options under advanced BepInEx settings
 -Find best settings for different scopes.
 (Help welcome)